stadiamaps/stadiamaps-api-py/docs/GeocodingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **place**
-> PeliasResponse place(ids, lang=lang)
+> GeocodeResponse place(ids, lang=lang)

 Retrieve details of a place using its GID.

 Many search result components include an associated GID field (for example, an address may have a `localadmin_gid`).
 The place endpoint lets you look up these places directly by ID.
-Note that these IDs are not stable for all sources.
+Note that GIDs are not stable for all sources.
 See the [online documentation](https://docs.stadiamaps.com/geocoding-search-autocomplete/place-lookup/) for details.

 ### Example